patri0t86/ACManager/README.md

 1. Use the GUI to easily edit the portal mapping to your characters.
    1. This can be accessed by entering the *Portals* tab in the *Bot Manager* view.
 2. Configure any other settings you wish in the *Config* tab of the *Bot Manager*.
+3. To setup a buff bot, simply select the character for "Buffing Character" in the dropdown list found in the *Config* tab.
-3. To start/stop the bot, simply toggle the *Start/Stop* checkbox in the *Config* tab of the *Bot Manager*.
+4. To start/stop the bot, simply toggle the *Start/Stop* checkbox in the *Config* tab of the *Bot Manager*.

-## Assumptions

-The bot does handle mana management, but then it also assumes:

-- Your characters know life magic.
-- Your characters know Stamina to Mana [1-7].
-- Your characters know Revitalize Self [1-7].

 ## FAQs